In the 1980s, Topps developed a reputation for being the boring, stubborn, old man of baseball cards.

 Card backs were blank, though they did feature adhesive strips so you could plaster the cards on your favorites surface.
 Far more enjoyable, at least for me, was studying the stark white backsides and marveling at the inverse relief of each player.

 Like so much else with baseball cards in the 1980s, it was mesmerizing.

 Who Else But Donnie Baseball?

 But this is Day 26 of the 30-Day Baseball Card challenge, so I need to pick “A favorite oddball card from the 1980s.”

 So, instead, I’m going with the guy that was probably the hottest position player in the land during that summer of 1985: Don Mattingly.

 Not only was Mattingly the best hitter on the planet and the next Yankee legend, he was from Indiana, my home state.

-That was a tough combination to beat, and when you add in the classic, bat-on-shoulder pose in Yankee stadium, rendered in that terrifying and spectacular 3-D plastic molding, Donnie Baseball’s card is a perfect addition to this list.
+That was a tough combination to beat, and when you add in the classic, bat-on-shoulder pose, rendered in that terrifying and spectacular 3-D plastic molding, Donnie Baseball’s card is a perfect addition to this list.